Analysis of Debt Spreads

 • β₀ reflects the baseline spread from structural costs.

 To illustrate the time-series behavior of spreads, two measures were computed each quarter: the spread between estimated gross spreads at 75% and 25% LTV, and the spread between the 75% LTV estimate and the corresponding risk-free rate.
 These spread differences were plotted over time to observe fluctuations in the credit curve.
 To summarize their behavior, average and standard deviation bands were also plotted.
-In the second and fourth graph, the Global Financial Crisis period (2008–2010) was excluded from the average and standard deviation calculations in order to isolate underlying structural trends from crisis-driven volatility.
+In these charts, users can choose to exclude the Global Financial Crisis period (2008–2010) using the dropdown at the top of the graph.
+Excluding this period removes crisis-driven volatility from the average and standard deviation calculations, allowing the underlying structural trends to be seen more clearly..

 DATA SOURCES:

-Commercial mortgage commitments data from the American Council of Life Insurers (ACLI) covering Apartments, Office, Retail, and Industrial properties (1996 to Q1 2025).
+• Commercial mortgage commitments data from the American Council of Life Insurers (ACLI) covering Apartments, Office, Retail, and Industrial properties (1996 to Q3 2025).

 These analyses are intended solely for academic purposes.
 No warranty or representation is made with regard to their accuracy.